Hedius/insane-limits/README.md

-See myrcon.com for plugin details:
+Fork with proxy support for bypassing rate limits.

-https://forum.myrcon.com/showthread.php?5399
+See myrcon.com for plugin details: https://forum.myrcon.com/showthread.php?5399